Guild of One-Name Studies

 There are sparse records dating from 1250 - 1450 in various parts of the UK.
 The definitive spelling Phethean first appears in Tunstall, Staffordshire in 1459 where it was used as a first-name (Phethean of Tunstall) and then is found as a surname (and many derivative spellings) mainly in two locations in Cheshire - Brereton-cum-Smethwick and Warmingham from about 1500-1750.
 These sites are only about 15 miles from Tunstall but at present I have been unable to link the two locations.

-The surname is rare!
+The Phethean surname is rare!
+Phythian is slightly more common, but originates from the same roots in Cheshire in the 16th Century.
 The numbers below are from the Great Britain Family Names Profiler and the 1841 Census: